phpman > man > CREATE_AGGREGATE(7)

 state_data_size

-parameter is omitted or is zero, a default estimate is used based on the
+is omitted or is zero, a default estimate is used based on the state_data_type.
+The

-state_data_type.
-The planner uses this value to estimate the memory required for a
+planner uses this value to estimate the memory required for a grouped aggregate query.

 ffunc

-input rows have been traversed.
-For a normal aggregate, this function must take a
+rows have been traversed.
+For a normal aggregate, this function must take a single

-single argument of type state_data_type.
-The return data type of the aggregate is
+argument of type state_data_type.
+The return data type of the aggregate is defined as the

-direct arguments, the final function receives extra NULL values corresponding to the
+arguments, the final function receives extra NULL values corresponding to the aggregate's

-aggregate's regular (aggregated) arguments.
-This is mainly useful to allow correct
+regular (aggregated) arguments.
+This is mainly useful to allow correct resolution of the

 FINALFUNC_MODIFY = { READ_ONLY | SHAREABLE | READ_WRITE }

-modify its arguments.
-READ_ONLY indicates it does not; the other two values indicate
+its arguments.
+READ_ONLY indicates it does not; the other two values indicate that it

-that it may change the transition state value.
+may change the transition state value.
 See Notes below for more detail.
-The
+The default is

-default is READ_ONLY, except for ordered-set aggregates, for which the default is
+READ_ONLY, except for ordered-set aggregates, for which the default is READ_WRITE.

 combinefunc

-the input values, to produce a new state_data_type that represents the result of
+input values, to produce a new state_data_type that represents the result of aggregating

-aggregating over both sets of inputs.
-This function can be thought of as an sfunc,
+over both sets of inputs.
+This function can be thought of as an sfunc, where instead of

 The combinefunc must be declared as taking two arguments of the state_data_type and